taoteh1221/Slideshow_Crypto_Ticker/README.txt

 Copyright 2019 GPLv3

-Real Time Crypto Price Ticker For Raspberry Pis With LCD Screens, including 24 hour volume and full Coinbase Pro support (more exchanges coming in the future).
+Real Time Crypto Price Ticker For Raspberry Pis With LCD Screens, including 24 hour volume and Binance / Coinbase Pro support (more exchanges coming in the future).

-Supports all Coinbase Pro markets, and can run in "slideshow mode", to show all the markets you want.
+Supports running in "slideshow mode", to show all the markets you want.

 Example on a 3.5" LCD: https://www.youtube.com/watch?v=bvPQ6PLy_ME